CIS3115-Machine-Learning-Scholastica/Kaggle_Monet/README.md

 Includes:
 - all the Monet JPG images
-- 1000 of the 7000 photo JPG images
+- 300 of the 7000 photo JPG images
-- none of the TFRecords images.
+- all of the Monet TFRecords images.
+- A limited number of the Photo TFRecords images
+-